Course fees (2017/18 entry)

 Entry requirements (Home)

-You will need to be a pharmacist registered with the GPhC, hold a good degree in Pharmacy (or equivalent) and be currently working in an appropriate pharmacy setting in England, with an opportunity to contribute to the clinical care of patients.
+You will need to be a UK registered (GPhC) pharmacist currently working in an appropriate pharmacy setting in the UK.
+You must be ableto contribute to the clinical care of patients.
 Appropriate settings include: community pharmacies; outpatient pharmacies run by community providers; and general medical practices.

 Application and selection